bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 > Me?
 I say always avoid accidental complexity wherever you can.

-This leads - and very nicely, I thought - on to _what is accidental cxomplexity?_
+This leads - and very nicely, I thought - on to _what is accidental complexity?_

 ## KISS: Avoid accidental complexity